-Dr. Samantha Wells is Senior Director and Senior Scientist with the Institute for Mental Health Policy Research at CAMH.
-She is also an Associate Professor in the Clinical Public Health Division at the Dalla Lana School of Public Health at the University of Toronto.
-She holds positions as Adjunct Associate Professor in the Department of Epidemiology and Biostatistics at Western University, and as Adjunct Associate Professor in the School of Psychology at Deakin University in Australia.
+Dr. Samantha Wells is the Scientific Director of the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health (CAMH).
+She is also an associate professor in the Clinical Public Health Division at the Dalla Lana School of Public Health at the University of Toronto.
+She holds positions as adjunct associate professor in the Department of Epidemiology and Biostatistics at Western University, and as adjunct associate professor in the School of Psychology at Deakin University in Australia.

 Areas of Research

 Dr. Wells is interested in mental health and wellness in Indigenous communities.
 Drawing on a strengths-based perspective, she examines how strengths and resilience resources in First Nations communities buffer the effects of stress and trauma on mental health.
 Central to this research is extensive community engagement, ensuring knowledge uptake and translation of findings into policy and practice.
 Working in close collaboration with First Nations communities, she is leading a large research program to develop community wellness strategies, using participatory action research informed by local data and lived experiences.

 Dr. Wells has led large multidisciplinary team initiatives, including a study combining experts from the biological, social, and behavioural sciences, who examined the complex interplay of a diverse range of factors contributing to mental health, substance use, and violence problems in diverse Ontario communities, through community-based research and innovative data collection using a mobile research lab.